Bane or boon? Website redesigns can do more harm than good.

 Over the next few months, we’ll be sharing our tips for avoiding digital marketing disaster with your next website redesign.
 We’ll explain the steps you need to take before, during, and after a relaunch to ensure any detriment to your rankings, traffic, and conversions is mitigated, and your new website is primed for success.
 We’ll also provide helpful downloadable checklists for each phase of the redesign process.

 Tales from the brink of digital doom

 Recently, our experts were asked to weigh in on a website that was only weeks away from relaunch.
-Our process for evaluating any website involves a very thorough Visibility Audit.
+Our process for evaluating any website involves a very thorough Website Redesign Audit.
 In this case, we were able to evaluate both the existing website, as well as the un-launched redesign.
 While it’s unfortunate we were brought in so late in the process, it turned out to be extremely fortunate that we were brought in at all.
 We discovered several oversights that would have significantly affected traffic if the new site had been launched, as is.
 There was a real possibility that years of successful SEO and content generation could have been undone, virtually overnight.